Advice for traveling to India

 I love hearing from you guys and helping you to plan your trips so you can always email me with any questions.

-Still want a bit more assistance with planning your trip to India?
+Still want a bit more advice for planning your trip to India?

 If you want to travel India independently instead of being tied down to a tour but confused about where to go, having trouble booking transport or just don’t want to go it completely alone then using India Someday could be the perfect solution.